huntdatacenter/docs/docs/coordination/services/specifications.md

 HUNT Cloud delivers services for management, storage, computation and transfer of data within a compliant security framework.

-This is our official services specifications that is attached to our data space agreements:
+This is our official services specifications that is attached to our cloud services agreements:

 [HUNT Cloud Services Specifications](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-services-specifications.pdf)(pdf)